-Our methods for \textsc{Distance-$r$ Dominating Set} combine the approach of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration} for \textsc{Dominating Set} with new methods developed for the kernelization of \textsc{Distance-$r$ Dominating Set} on nowhere dense graph classes by Eickmeyer et al.~\cite{eickmeyer2016neighborhood}.
+Our methods for \textsc{Distance-$r$ Dominating Set Reconfiguration} combine the approach of Lokshtanov et al.~\cite{lokshtanov2015reconfiguration} for \textsc{Dominating Set Reconfiguration} with new methods developed for the kernelization of \textsc{Distance-$r$ Dominating Set} on nowhere dense graph classes by Eickmeyer et al.~\cite{eickmeyer2016neighborhood}.

-We then prove that if a class~$\CCC$ is somewhere dense and closed under taking subgraphs, then for some value of $r\geq 1$ the reconfiguration variants for these problems on $\CCC$ is $\mathsf{W}[1]$-hard (and in particular we cannot expect the existence of kernelization algorithms).
-Hence our results show that the limit of tractability for the reconfiguration variants of \textsc{Distance-$r$ Independent Set} and \textsc{Distance-$r$ Dominating Set} on subgraph closed graph classes lies exactly on the boundary between nowhere denseness and somewhere denseness.

-Our hardness results are rather straight forward generalizations of the $\mathsf{W}[1]$-hardness proofs known for \textsc{Independent Set} and \textsc{Dominating Set} to their distance-$r$ variants.
+We then prove that if a class~$\CCC$ is somewhere dense and closed under taking subgraphs, then for some value of $r\geq 1$ the reconfiguration variants for these problems on $\CCC$ are $\mathsf{W}[1]$-hard (and in particular we cannot expect the existence of kernelization algorithms).
+Hence our results show that the limit of tractability for \textsc{Distance-$r$ Independent Set Reconfiguration} and \textsc{Distance-$r$ Dominating Set Reconfiguration} on subgraph closed graph classes lies exactly on the boundary between nowhere denseness and somewhere denseness.
+Our hardness results are rather straightforward generalizations of the $\mathsf{W}[1]$-hardness proofs known for \textsc{Independent Set} and \textsc{Dominating Set} to their distance-$r$ variants.